aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 Most checking tools (flake8, mypy, etc) can be run over a directory and they will check every relevant file.
 Sometimes instead of checking every file you may only want to check files that have been modified.
 This is useful when

-- working on a legacy system where you want to introduce new rules/checks going forward.
+- Working on a legacy system where you want to introduce new rules going forward.
-- the checks take a long time.
+- The checks take a long time.

 Using git a list of modified files can be determined